security-force-monitor/research-handbook/source/how-dates-work.rst

 .. note::

-   Our article :ref:`Fragmentation in timelines` provides extended guidance to help researchers decisions about whether a timeline is continuous or not.
+   Our article :ref:`Establishing Contiguous or Non-Contiguous Claims` provides extended guidance to help researchers decisions about whether a timeline is continuous or not.